This sourdough sandwich bread recipe always comes out light and fluffy. Use it for everything — sandwiches, french toast, and even croutons!

 - 3 tbsp olive oil to grease the pans

-- 3 tbsp butter to brush the top
+- 3 tbsp butter to brush the tops

 Instructions

 - In a large bowl, combine the water, sourdough starter, and sugar.
-Whisk until completely dissolved.
+Whisk until the sugar is completely dissolved.

-- Add in the flour and salt and mix until well-combined.
+- Add in the bread flour and salt and mix until well combined.
 Cover the dough with plastic wrap.
 Let it rest for 30 minutes.

-- Stretch and fold the dough.
+- Stretch and fold the dough one time.
 Cover it with plastic wrap and let it rest at room temperature for 12 hours or until the dough is light and fluffy.

 - Divide the dough into two equal parts.
 Stretch each one into a rectangular shape.
 Press down the dough with your fingers to get rid of any extra bubbles.

 - Bake the bread at 375°F for about 45 minutes or until the tops are golden brown.
 Remove the pans from the oven.
 Brush the tops with butter.
-Let rest for 5 minutes.
-Move to a cooling rack and let them rest for 30 minutes before cutting into the loaves.
+Let the loaves rest for 5 minutes.
+Then, move the loaves to a cooling rack and let them rest for 30 minutes before cutting in.

 I may never use another sour dough recipe again!
 This bread was PERFECT!
 I even over proofed the dough because I left out for 24 hours.
 Still yummy.